influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

 ## Requirements

-Chronograf is the user interface and data visualization component of the InfluxData [TICK stack](https://www.influxdata.com/products/) and is is designed to be used together with InfluxDB, Telegraf, and Kapacitor, but the minimum requirements are:
+Chronograf is the user interface and data visualization component of the InfluxData [TICK stack](https://www.influxdata.com/products/) and is designed to be used together with InfluxDB, Telegraf, and Kapacitor, but the minimum requirements are:

 * InfluxDB
   - available and running